linkerd/website/linkerd.io/content/2/tasks/install.md

 ### Stage 2: control-plane

-Following successfuly installation of the `config` stage, the service owner may install the `control-plane` with:
+Following successful installation of the `config` stage, the service owner may install the `control-plane` with:

 ```bash